 When translated, the EDI 820 document includes the same information as a paper Payment Order or Remittance Advice.
 However, the data encryption used for electronic data interchange keeps buyer, seller and payment information much safer than sending these notices by fax, email or PDF.

 By automating EDI 820 sending and receipt, both buyers and sellers can streamline their order process.
 For sellers specifically, this automation enables management by exception, whereby accounting teams only need to address open accounts when alerted to an issue, rather than having to track all accounts, re-type data or issue functional acknowledgments manually for each order.

 EDI 820 Format Example

 EDI 820 can be viewed in two formats – a human “readable” version and a “raw” data version.
-The example below shows the raw EDI data, which is then translated by your business system (ERP) and used for reconciliation by your accounts receivable/payable department.
+The example below shows the raw EDI data, which is then translated by your EDI solution, sent to your business system (ERP) and used for reconciliation by your accounts receivable/payable department.